A Humorous But Comforting Take on Why People Say Cruel Things To Creatives and How To Bounce Back

 Emotional attacks are often intended to shame artists.

-You know you’ve received one if you feel humiliated.
+You often will know you’ve received one if you feel humiliated.

 Mary told me she had benefited from the scores of tough but fair constructive critiques she’d received in the past.